WllDxn/Gravity_p5JS/README.md

 ## Notes
 <p>

-- Orbital paths continuously update due to differences between gravitational force simulation and Kepler orbit calculations
+- Orbital paths continuously update due to differences between gravitational force simulation and Kepler orbit calculations.
+Due to the nature of this being an N-body system, it is not possible to accurately predict orbits and as such orbital ellipses should be taken as estimations only.
-- The primary body experiences gravitational forces but is repositioned to the canvas center for visibility
+- The primary body is kept static in the center of the canvas to ensure visibility.
 - All bodies in the system affect each other through gravitational interactions

 </p>